6 Daily Self-Care Practices for Young AdultsReading Time: 5 minutes

 Mindfulness practice supports you in looking at the world with fresh eyes—seeing “the miraculous in the common,” as Ralph Waldo Emerson put it.

-Here are three ways you can incorporate mindfulness self-care practices into your life, so they become part of your daily routine.
+Here are four ways you can incorporate mindfulness self-care practices into your life, so they become part of your daily routine.

 - Conscious breathing: Before you brush your teeth in the morning and at night, take three slow, deep breaths.
 You can also do this at other moments of your day, such as when you’re stopped at a red light or while you’re waiting in line.

 - Body scan: When you get in bed at night or before you get out of bed in the morning, do a body scan.
 Specifically, send your attention to each part of the body, starting with the toes and moving up to the head, and focus on the sensations you feel in each area.
 Relax the muscles in each area of the body before moving on to the next.

 - Activate your senses: While you’re walking the dog, waiting at the bus stop, or walking from your car to your workplace, observe and savor what’s around you.
 Additionally, pay attention to the way the air feels, what you see nearby and in the distance, and the sounds you hear.
 Tune in to what is beautiful and interesting in your environment.

 While independence is important for young adults, reaching out for help is just as essential.
 Asking for help is a sign of strength, not weakness.
 Be willing to let go of what you think you “should” do on your own.
 Give yourself permission to ask for and receive the help you need—whether it’s a shoulder to cry on, practical assistance, or company on a day you’re feeling blue.

 Besides giving you access to the resources you need, asking for help could have other beneficial consequences.
 For example, asking an acquaintance for help could deepen that connection into a friendship.
 Asking a family member for help—especially if you’ve had conflicts in the past—can build trust and communication.